 - As mentioned earlier, one of the positives of a one year MBA in India is the reduced opportunity cost in terms of time and money.
 Enrolled in an intensive course, you learn the same as you would in a two-year curriculum.
 What’s more, you save on a year’s worth of educational expenses.

 - One year MBA candidates are required to have a certain amount of work experience, as opposed aspirants to traditional MBA courses in India.
+Some of the leading MBA programs completed in a year are offered at ISB, IIMA PGPX, IIMB EPGP, IIMC PGPEX, XLRI GMP and SOIL India.
 Consequently, they are eligible for executive and leadership positions after completion of MBA, and naturally higher payments.